mohammadmonjil/Formal-Equivalence-of-two-RISCV-processor/README.md

   - A pulse (`pipe_instr_start`) is generated when an instruction enters WB.
   - To track instruction flow, auxiliary **shift registers** monitor instructions across pipeline stages.

 These equivalent points let us compare state across time and between architectures.
-The next comparison point where we can check if the registers remain identical would be the next pulse of 'seq_inst_start' and 'pipe_inst_start'.
+The next comparison point where we can check if the registers remain identical would be the next pulse of `seq_inst_start` and `pipe_inst_start`.

 ![Equivalence Diagram](https://github.com/mohammadmonjil/Formal-Equivalence-of-two-RISCV-processor/blob/main/images/Screenshot%20from%202025-08-24%2017-16-09.png?raw=true)